WSU-CDSC/hashcheck/README.md

 `'Send Email': ''` (Set this to `Y` to enable email copies of verification reports).

-`'Send Email From': ''` (The email address used to send copies of verification reports)
+`'Send Email From': ''` (The email address used to send copies of verification reports (must be a gmail account))

 `'Send Email To': ''` (The email destination for copies of verification reports)

+`'Email Password': ''` (The password for the gmail account used for fixity reporting)

 The hashcheck script will automatically find a config file stored in the same directory as itself.
 Alternatively, to change the location of the config file, its location can be specified within the hashcheck script.